electron/electron/docs/api/ipc-main.md

 * `channel` String - The event name.
 * `callback` Function

-When the event occurs the `callback` is called with an `event` object and a message, `arg`.
+When the event occurs the `callback` is called with an `event` object and arbitrary arguments.

-Once done listening for messages, if you longer want to activate this callback and for whatever reason can't merely stop sending messages on the channel, you can use:

 ### `ipcMain.removeListener(channel, callback)`